one2nc/hot-reload-inside-docker-examples/spring-boot-postgres/README.md

 > $ docker-compose -f docker-compose-test.yml up

-If you're not mounting the `.m2` then it would time take to download all the dependencies mentioned in `pom.xml`.
+If you're not mounting the `.m2` then it would take time to download all the dependencies mentioned in `pom.xml`.

-Once the dependencies mounted or downloaded, You would see the following logs as good sign -
+Once the dependencies are mounted or downloaded, you would see the following logs as a good sign -

 ![Test-Logs](./src/main/resources/images/docker-compose-test-logs.png)